Posted on Friday, April 23, 2010

 Benefiting from Global Linguistic Exchange

-Languages’ influence on other languages can result in exciting linguistic developments, creating a richer lexicon and more dynamic speech.
+Languages’ influence on each other can result in exciting linguistic developments, creating a richer lexicon and more dynamic speech.
 It can ultimately create an intriguing link between languages.

-The English language offers excellent proof of the diversity and richness that other language influences can bring to a language.
+The English language offers excellent proof of the diversity and richness that the influence of another language can bring.
 Take the word “jungle,” for example, a word derived from the Hindi “jangal,” or the French loan-word “déjà vu,” which literally translates to “already seen.”

-Other English words that have the influence of other languages include “iceberg,” which is thought to originate from the Danish or Norwegian “isberg,” which literally means “ice mountain.”
-The term “boondocks” comes from the Tagalog’s “bundok,” meaning “mountain.”
+Other English words that have a foreign influence include “iceberg,” which is thought to originate from the Danish or Norwegian “isberg,” for “ice mountain” and the term “boondocks” which comes from the Tagalog’s “bundok,” meaning “mountain.”

 Without such foreign influences, the English language would have a far more limited lexicon.